alnaeini/RoboGym/README.md

 I recommend using a following instruction for training.

-In the terminal, First use conda virtual environment as:
+In the terminal, First create and activate conda virtual environment as:

     ```
     conda create -n RoboGym python=3.6

+    conda activate RoboGym
     ```
 Secondly, in directory /Packages use following command: